 For the last decade, inflation rates only fluctuated up to about 2%.
-But in December 2021,
+But in December 2021, rates stretched to the

 But, how does inflation affect retirement?
 Learning how much it can influence the power of your savings and how you can safeguard against it are key steps to planning for and protecting your retirement savings.

 The inflation rate is calculated by the Bureau of Labor Statistics (BLS) each month using

 Think about how the price of a cup of coffee has changed over time.
 You might remember paying a dollar or two for a cup of black coffee at your local cafe in the past.
 Today, that same cup might cost two or three times more.
 That's inflation at work: the same product slowly increasing in price over the years, reducing the power of a dollar.

 In general, the Federal Reserve aims for the inflation rate to fluctuate at

 In the Federal Reserve's December 2021 meeting, however, economists estimated the inflation rate would start decreasing in the new year, with estimates settling on a rate

 Inflation is essentially a hidden fee eating into your retirement savings and potential gains from investments.
 Even small percentage changes may not seem like a big deal in the scheme of things, but they do add up.
 Your purchasing power in retirement may not cover the same services and care you get today.
 So as you're budgeting for your anticipated retirement expenses (housing, food, medical care, etc.), realize that those costs will very likely be higher in the future.